 WHAT ARE THE CORONAVIRUS GUIDELINES FOR TRAVELLING AROUND LONDON?

 TFL are doing their utmost to provide a safe environment for us to travel in during the Coronavirus pandemic.
 You can find all the safety information and guidance on the pandemic on the TFL website here.

 Is there anything else I should know?

-With a transport network so large, maintenance and delays are expected so it is really important you check before you travel to make sure your route is a delay free.
-You can do that by looking at TFL’s status updates.
+With a transport network so large, maintenance and delays are expected so it is really important that you CHECK BEFORE YOU TRAVEL.
+You can do that by checking TFL’s status updates here.